uscne/Awesome-European-Tech/README.md

 1. **Compliance**: Must adhere to GDPR, UK GDPR, Swiss FADP, or other relevant European data protection frameworks.
 2. **European Headquarters**: The company or project must be based in Europe.
-3. **Technology Focus** Must be a company or project that leverages technology as a core component of its operations, products, or services.
+3. **Technology Focus**: Must be a company or project that leverages technology as a core component of its operations, products, or services.

 ---
 ## Disclaimer

 This project does not aim to exclude non-European products.
 Many excellent global solutions are widely used and valued.
-The goal is to help users discover European options that excel in privacy and sustainability, and innovation, while encouraging collaboration and inclusivity across borders.
+The goal is to help users discover European options that excel in privacy, sustainability, and innovation, while encouraging collaboration and inclusivity across borders.
 Before exploring the list, we encourage you to visit the website that inspired this project: [European Alternatives](https://european-alternatives.eu/).

 ---
 ## Contribute